RhizomeDB/spec/README.md

 An important order (or "sort") in PomoDB is causal order.
 This builds up a graph of pointers in the [`Cause`] field.

 Below is a example causal graph from three writers.
-The grouping in this diagram is not important, but is presented this way here for explanitory purposes.
+The grouping in this diagram is not important, but is presented this way here for explanatory purposes.
 In reality, if two writers commit the same fact to the database with the same causal history, they would be be deduplicated since they would have the same CID.

 ``` mermaid
 flowchart RL